brownhci/WebGazer/README.md

 * Multiple gaze prediction models
 * Useful video feedback to user

-## Additional Features in the Demo HTML

-* Ability to integrate demonstation HTML into website
-* An integrated, intuitive and sleek action bar
-* Informative "help" module accessible at all times
-* Structured calibration system
-* Accuracy measure of predictions

 ## Build the repository

 If you want to build the repository from source follow these instructions: